 - It's possible to end up with entire islands praising Geralt in Skellige, if you do right by their clans and liberate their hamlets.

 - One of the first few quests you get in White Orchard revolves around a Temerian peasant having apparently lost his brother in a battle near the village.
 Geralt agrees to help him and after a short search they find his shield.
-You then follow the trail to an isolated, abandoned house where the brother is alive...along with a Nilfgaardian soldier that saved his life.
+You then follow the trail to an isolated, abandoned house where the brother is alive...along with the Nilfgaardian soldier that saved his life.
 Though his brother is less than amiable to the soldier for being part of The Empire invading his homeland, Geralt can persuade him to allow the man, a deserter from Nilfgaard, to live with them in gratitude.

 - At one point, we find a scene of Ciri running, scared for her life, from what is presumably the Wild Hunt.
 She's not eaten for days and has slept even less.
 Her first reaction upon seeing a child in danger?
 To rescue the child then make sure she's seen safely home.
 The amazing thing?
 Ciri's act of kindness doesn't rebound on the girl in any way.
 She gets a job in the Baron's kitchens, where she's a lot happier than she'd be at home.